 Freshman Admission Requirements

-2. Acceptable scores on the Scholastic Assessment Test (SAT) or the American College Test (ACT).
-Scores can be sent to the Admissions Office either through testing service or through your high school guidance office.
+2. (Optional) Official results from either the Scholastic Assessment Test (SAT) or the American College Test (ACT).
+Scores can be sent to the FMU Admissions Office either through the testing service or by your high school guidance office.
 FMU’s codes for SAT and ACT reporting are listed below.
 Use these codes where appropriate in order to have your test results transmitted to FMU.

 SAT Code: 5442 ACT Code: 3856